Download 'Minimum operating requirements' PDF here

 · Accident / incident register

 In any workplace, it is a legislative requirement to provide a safe environment for staff and everyone else.
 A basic safety system will cover all the elements listed above and someone must be checking that these procedures are being carried out.
 The legal minimums are just that – a minimum.
-Because you are looking after children, we strongly recommend that you consult the MSD Standards for OSCAR for further guidance on safe practices, including programme supervision requirements.
+Because you are looking after children, we recommend that you check the MSD Standards for OSCAR for further guidance on safe practices, including the guidelines provided there for programme supervision.
 Also look out for opportunities for health and safety training that OSCAR support bodies or other related groups might provide.

 · Job descriptions